bm2studio/ppfmobile/README.md

 Application is written on React Native and works both under iOS and Android.

 Sample code could be found in sources.
-It's not the whole program - just a couple of components to demonstrate.
+It's not the whole program - only a couple of components to demonstrate.

 |   |   |
 | --- | --- |